Fort Wayne Mayor Tom Henry

 - The SmartGov transparency initiative, using new methods and technologies to make government more open, effective and responsive

 - Expansion of the greenways and trails system to over 100 miles

 A 1970 graduate of Fort Wayne Central Catholic High School, Mayor Henry earned his bachelor’s degree in psychology and his MBA from the University of Saint Francis.
 He is also an Army veteran.

 One of 17 children, Mayor Henry and his wife, Cindy, have been married since 1975.
-They have two grown children and three grandchildren and are members of Most Precious Blood Church.
+They have two grown children and four grandchildren and are members of Most Precious Blood Church.